 This should include the rough cost of acquiring your wood.
-Purchase price, shipping, custom preparation costs and any incidental costs you have incurred are all part of the cost of materials.
+The purchase price, shipping, custom preparation costs, and any incidental costs you have incurred are all part of the cost of materials.
 If you are adding embossing or other items to your turning include these costs as well.

 Consider the Bottle Stopper.
 This is a straightforward turning project.
-However you need to calculate the cost of all materials used.
+However, you need to calculate the cost of all materials used.
 The size of the wood is fairly small but if it costs you $ 5.00 for a dogwood blank and you can get 5 bottle stoppers then your cost is $ 1.00 per stopper.
 The plastic inserts were about $ 0.25.
 The quarter is obvious.
 So the material cost would have been between $ 1.25 and $ 1.50.
-Your pricing needs to take this into consideration.
+Your pricing needs to consider this.